elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 Due to the interdisciplinary nature of the field, data arising from studies in microbial biotechnology relate to both computational studies, such as modelling and simulation, and the results of wet-lab based studies used for the construction and experimental characterisation of microbial systems.
 Given the breadth, scope and rapid development of the field of microbial biotechnology, this guide is by no means exhaustive.

 This guide is by no means comprehensive.
 Please get in touch with further suggestions for relevant standards and data sharing tools that can make it more complete.
-Sites such as [Fairsharing](https://fairsharing.org/) can provide a wealth of information about standards that may be appropriate for a given data type and not mentioned in this brief guide.
+Sites such as {% tool "fairsharing" %} can provide a wealth of information about standards that may be appropriate for a given data type and not mentioned in this brief guide.

 ## Design: Biological hosts - metadata, ontologies and (meta)data publication